 There have been multiple studies about the use of anabolic steroids as performance enhancers.

 Many scientists are concerned with the dangers inherent with the trend in the use of painkillers alongside steroids.

-A study by Kanayama et al reported that out of 88 opiate addicts, 25% admitted also taking anabolic steroids, and 29% said they were first introduced to opiates during exercise sessions.
-Many respondents agreed that their source for the illicit steroids was often the same as their source for the opiates.
+A study by Kanayama et al reported that out of 88 addicts, 25% admitted also taking anabolic steroids, and 29% said they were first introduced during exercise sessions.
+Many respondents agreed that their source for the illicit steroids was often the same as their source.

-Even back in 2015, before the opiate epidemic exploded into the terrifying levels of today, Sports Illustrated investigated the rise in opiate usage among athletes, bodybuilders, and even in college and high school sports.
+Even back in 2015, before the epidemic exploded into the terrifying levels of today, Sports Illustrated investigated the rise in usage among athletes, bodybuilders, and even in college and high school sports.

 Many athletes started with a simple sprain or fracture and then found themselves hooked on painkillers.

-In some cases, the addiction spiraled, and they found that heroin was a cheaper alternative than pain pills.
+In some cases, the dependency spiraled, and they found that heroin was a cheaper alternative than pain pills.
 This, of course, led to tragic, often fatal results.